Right-of-Way Management

 - What is a traffic control plan (TCP)?

-A TCP describes traffic controls to be used for helping all modes of traffic through a work zone.
+A TCP describes traffic controls to help all modes of traffic through a work zone.
 All TCPs must be in accordance with the most current version of the Texas Manual on Uniform Traffic Control Devices and the City of Austin Transportation Criteria Manual.

 - What types of TCPs exist?